-Most breast abnormalities in the breast are detected by a physical breast exam, mammogram, breast ultrasound or breast MRI.
+Most dense breasts and abnormalities in the breast are detected by a physical breast exam, mammogram, breast ultrasound or breast MRI.
 As it is not usually possible to tell from these tests whether an abnormality is benign or cancerous, a core biopsy is often recommended.
 A biopsy is a test that removes small tissue from the area in question to be reviewed by a pathologist under a microscope.
 There are different types of core biopsies, which are described below.
+All types of biopsies are performed at Sonnenalp Breast Center in Edwards.

 A stereotactic breast biopsy is an outpatient procedure that uses a special X-ray machine to help guide the breast radiologist to the site of abnormality.
 The patient lies on the stomach and the breast falls through a hole in the table.
 The mammo technologist positions the patient and uses compression to immobilize the breast.
 Several images are taken to confirm the location of the site to be sampled.
 This is a sterile procedure performed using a local anesthetic.